b-a-b-i-s/oh-my-posh-guide/README.md

 Inside the WSL, you can find your Windows user's home folder here: `/mnt/c/Users/<WINDOWSUSERNAME>`.

+## Strava

+To use Strava in my custom theme connect from [here](https://ohmyposh.dev/docs/segments/strava) and edit the access_token and refresh_token in the json theme file.

 ## Note

 Sadly icons aren't shown in Powershell app by itself because installed fonts aren't detected in Powershell settings.
 This can be fixed by editing registry as found [here](https://github.com/andreberg/Meslo-Font/wiki/Using-Meslo-LG-with-the-Windows-Console) or [here](https://www.softwareok.com/?seite=faq-PowerShell&faq=3) or [here](https://superuser.com/questions/502340/how-can-i-install-a-new-font-in-powershell-console) which isn't available in company laptops.
 After a registry change even with just one font addition (or none at all ?) all installed fonts even if not listed in registry will probably show up in Powershell settings.